 Monday, August 13, 2012

-I have actually become a teeny bit of a “crafter!”
-No seriously it started with what I hoped to be the cost-saving measure of making rubber-stamp Christmas cards last year (which ended up setting me back about 250 bucks) and from there went on to knitting, curtain-making, several dinner parties, and now I’m thinking maybe I will try my hand at a couple of pillows.
+It all started with what I hoped to be the cost-saving measure of making rubber-stamp Christmas cards last year (which ended up setting me back about 250 bucks) and from there went on to knitting, curtain-making, several dinner parties, and now I’m thinking maybe I will try my hand at a couple of pillows.
 I don’t even need to put a zipper in, I'm thinking, just buy the foam or down thing and some material and baste the fourth side.
-The heck with it, when they start getting shabby, I’ll make more!
+When they start getting shabby, I’ll make more!

 The curtains, green-gold organza with swirls, were many weeks in the execution.
-I had to shop/plow through zillions of possible selections for the material, thread, pins, a tape measure, and then I had to learn how to use my dear housemate's sewing machine (I gave mine away three years ago in an ill-advised faux St. Francis of Assisi "paring down") on which I promptly broke the needle.
-Jacqui has a darling little guesthouse-type building that houses TWO sewing machines, on which she apparently used to fashion, among other things, pillows and sell them at farmer's markets and probably make a killing as she is possibly THE most entrepreneurial and handy person I have ever known.
+I had to shop, plowing online through zillions of possible selections for the material, thread, pins, a tape measure, and then I had to learn how to use my dear housemate's sewing machine (I gave mine away three years ago in an ill-advised faux St. Francis of Assisi "paring down") on which I promptly broke the needle.

-Still, I thoroughly enjoyed kneeling, turning the fabric under, pinning, humming, and saying, "Oh shoot" when one panel of a pair turned out to be five inches shorter than the other...You would not want to examine my curtains up close--I ended up measuring more by eye than measuring tape and the hems look somewhat like they were done by a blind person--but I am happy with them and my plan is to remedy all imperfections by sewing a nice length of tassel fringe along the bottom.
+Still, re my curtains, I thoroughly enjoyed kneeling, turning the fabric under, pinning, humming, and saying, "Oh shoot" when one panel of a pair turned out to be five inches shorter than the other...You would not want to examine my curtains up close--they look like they were done by a blind person--but I am happy with them and my plan is to remedy all imperfections by sewing a nice length of tassel fringe along the bottom.